-The thing that really irks me about travel is that people assume that I have the bank roll of a Rockefeller, just because I travel quite frequently .
+The thing that really irks me about travel is that people assume that I have the bank roll of a Rockefeller, just because I travel quite frequently.
 Sadly, the short and unequivocal answer to this assumption is no. Like not even a little bit.
 Like not even close.
 In actuality, I am kind of like the anti-rockefeller.
 I have over $40,000 in student loans, pay rent in one of the most expensive counties in the United States (#westchesterpride), have a monthly car payment, and on and on and on.

 Come to think about it, I am actually worth more dead than alive.
 But don’t take out a life insurance policy on me because I’m still not worth a whole lot (I think you’d probably get more money by starting a travel fund jar than having me kick the bucket).

 So then how on earth do I finance travel If I am that much in debt and have all these bills (And no, I don’t do anything illegal so you won’t find me in Pretty Woman or on an episode of Narcos)?
+I mean, I read all these inspiring quotes about travel with friends and I kind of have to heed the call of travel.
+Sorry, but I just can’t help it!

 Well, “How to fund travel?” is a question that man has been asking himself since the dawn of time, or since the era of exploration, take your pick (Thank God I don’t have to roll up to the king of Spain and ask him to start crowdfunding travel for me).
 To be honest though, the answer to this question isn’t pretty.
 It actually isn’t even interesting.
 In fact, how I afford to travel the world is downright dull (Sorry to break the news to you but I swear this post is fun.
 Quick, look at a cat meme.
 Or Chris Pratt.
 Whatever works).

-The answer isn’t fun because in actuality, generating enough money to put in a travel savings account means that my social life is rather nonexistent when I am not traveling.
+The answer isn’t fun because in actuality, generating enough money to put in a travel savings account means that my social life is rather nonexistent when I’m not traveling.
 I mean sure, I socialize with the baby I care for, but that doesn’t really count as a social life since she doesn’t even talk yet.

 But when you don’t have a high profile job and have an avalanche of bills waiting to fall down around you, saving money for travel can be hard work and frankly requires a lot of sacrifice since I haven’t found my sugar daddy du jour.
 So before you register yourself on sugarbabies.com (to find the sugar daddy of your dreams so you can afford travel), here are some tips for saving money that will help you start saving for vacation.